Cadwallader D. Colden: Early life

-Colden was born at Spring Hill in Flushing, the family home, on April 4, 1769 in the Province of New York.
+Colden was born at Spring Hill in Flushing, the family home, on April 4, 1769, in the Province of New York.
 He was the son of David Colden and Ann Alice (née Willett) Colden.
 He was the brother of Alice Christy Colden, Maria Colden, who married Josiah Ogden Hoffman, Elizabeth Colden, who married Edward Laight, and Catherine Colden, who married Thomas Cooper.

-He was the grandson of Alice (née Chrystie) Colden and Cadwallader Colden (1688–1776), who served as the Governor of the Province of New York several times in the 1750s and 1770s.
+He was the grandson of Alice (née Chrystie) Colden and Cadwallader Colden, who served as the Governor of the province of New York several times in the 1760s.

-He was taught by a private tutor, and then provided a classical education in Jamaica, New York and in London.
-After returning to the United States in 1785, he studied law, and was admitted to the bar in 1791.
+He was taught by a private tutor and then provided a classical education in Jamaica, New York and in London.
+After returning to the United States in 1785, he studied law and was admitted to the bar in 1791.

 Career

 Colden first practiced law in New York City, then moved to Poughkeepsie, New York in 1793.
 He returned to New York in 1796 and from 1798 to 1801, he was Assistant Attorney General for the First District, comprising Suffolk, Queens, Kings, Richmond and Westchester counties.
 From 1810 to 1811, he was District Attorney of the First District, comprising the above-mentioned counties and New York County.
+In his time as an attorney, Colden argued for the defendant in the seminal property case Pierson v.
+Post.